-Buses are allocated from all the parts of the city to reach and depart from the venue.
+Buses are allocated from all parts of the city to reach and depart from the venue.
 Special auto-rickshaw services are also available during this time of the year.

 Special buses are allocated by the State Government for easy accessibility from almost every corner of the city for the Kolkata book fair every year.
 You can avail them from Howrah Railway station, Sealdah Railway station, Dum Dum Railway station, Ultadanga, Santragachi Railway station, Joka and Behala, Garia, Jadavpur 8 B bus stand, Chingrighata More, Shovabazaar, Esplanade (Dharmatala) and Dunlop More.

-S12, AC19, S16, AC9, S9, S4, S14, AC36, etc. are some of the buses for traveling to the book fair from various parts of Kolkata.
+S12, AC19, S16, AC9, S9, S4, S14, AC36, etc. are some of the buses for travelling to the book fair from various parts of Kolkata.
 Buses are more in number in the evening for easy access of the book lovers for their easy commute towards home.

-Welcome to one of the world’s largest book fair, where disparate ideologies breathe the same air and novels on love are shelved with books, booklets and magazines on poem and short stories.
+Welcome to one of the world’s largest book fair, where disparate ideologies breathe the same air and novels on love are shelved with books, booklets and magazines on poems and short stories.
 From comics to fiction, painting books to medical, travel to wildlife, spirituality to science, history to literature- everything is available here.
-When visiting Kolkata book fair, look for the stall list and then plan your time.
+When visiting the Kolkata book fair, look for the stall list and then plan your time.

 The Fair offers a typical fairground experience with a book flavour- with artists, singers, songwriters, authors, writers, dramatists, dancers, actors, candy floss vendors, street food stalls, and whatnot.
 The book fair is also good for various small-scale writers and artists who are in financial distress or rejected by publishing houses but with strong willpower and dedication, showcasing their creations.

 After 2 long years, the crowds have returned to the 2022 Kolkata book fair with long queues outside stalls of several Bengali and International publishers.
 The Fair usually hosts 800 stalls, but it was reduced to 580 stalls this year because of the pandemic.
 There are 9 gates and 200 Little Magazines.
-The collections are vast, ranging from classics, thrillers to non-fiction, sci-fi to manga, self-help, and more.
+The collections are vast, ranging from classics, and thrillers to non-fiction, sci-fi to manga, self-help, and more.

 - Open Ground: The open ground consists of stalls of various National, International, and state publishers, institutions, universities, manufacturers, distributors, food, and many more.
-Example: Aajkal publishers, Chhaya Publication, Academic Association, University of Calcutta, Zoological Survey of India, Alliance broadband, Ananda Publishers PVT LTD, Dey Publications, Kolkata Police, etc. Other state publishers from Haryana, Punjab, Karnataka, Delhi, Gujarat, and Tamil Nadu also participated.
+Examples: Aajkal publishers, Chhaya Publication, Academic Association, University of Calcutta, Zoological Survey of India, Alliance broadband, Ananda Publishers PVT LTD, Dey Publications, Kolkata Police, etc. Other state publishers from Haryana, Punjab, Karnataka, Delhi, Gujarat, and Tamil Nadu also participated.

 - Inside Hall: In the 45th edition of the book fair, there were two auditoriums named after Sri Aurobindo Ghosh (Hall 1) and Netaji Subhash Chandra Bose (Hall 2).
 English publications are primarily housed here.
-Example: Heritage publishers, Star World Book Center, Raja Rammohun Roy Foundation, Seagull books, Penguin India, Scholastic India PVT LTD., Oxford University Press, Cambridge University Press, etc.
+Examples: Heritage publishers, Star World Book Center, Raja Rammohun Roy Foundation, Seagull books, Penguin India, Scholastic India PVT LTD., Oxford University Press, Cambridge University Press, etc.

 - Little Magazine: A corner of the book fair is always reserved for these Little Magazines.
 Most of the small publishers of Bengali Literature have made considerable contributions to these magazines.
 They have prowled in the book fair premises giving away magazines to their promising readers.

 Many authors, writers, directors, historians, and theatre personalities visit the book fair every year.
-Notable writers, litterateur, and dignitaries like Ms. Magela Baudoin, Beppe Severgnini, Ruskin Bond, Vikram Seth, Shashi Tharoor, Amit Chaudhuri, Mohammed Hanif, Chetan Bhagat, Nicholas Wilde, Mrinal Sen, Sunil Gangopadhyay, Suchitra Bhattacharya, Shakti Chattopadhyay, Jacques Derrida, Satyajit Ray visited and inaugurated the book fair over the years.
+Notable writers, litterateur, and dignitaries like Ms Magela Baudoin, Beppe Severgnini, Ruskin Bond, Vikram Seth, Shashi Tharoor, Amit Chaudhuri, Mohammed Hanif, Chetan Bhagat, Nicholas Wilde, Mrinal Sen, Sunil Gangopadhyay, Suchitra Bhattacharya, Shakti Chattopadhyay, Jacques Derrida, Satyajit Ray visited and inaugurated the book fair over the years.

 Beyond Book Attractions

-There are ample seating areas for the elders, organized musical and other art performances, direct interaction with the artists and authors, press coverage, food stalls, emergency, and medical services.
+There are ample seating areas for the elders, organized musical and other art performances, direct interaction with the artists and authors, press coverage, food stalls, and emergency, and medical services.

 Many events are carried out in the auditoriums like book launches, dance events, musical events, and many other cultural activities.
-There are numerous stalls of jewelry, handicraft, clothing, and a lot of unique items by various artists all over the country, which attract people in between their book haul.
+There are numerous stalls of jewellery, handicraft, clothing, and a lot of unique items by various artists all over the country, which attract people in between their book haul.
 If you like handicrafts and arts, Kolkata Handicraft Fair is a must-visit event for you.

 Frequently Asked Questions